huntergps/handbook-docs/Fuse/03 - UI Components.md

 ### $(HitTestMode)

-When interacting with an element, it is sometimes desirable to be able to differenciate which elements can be interacted with and how.
+When interacting with an element, it is sometimes desirable to be able to differentiate which elements can be interacted with and how.
 This is typically referred to as "hit testing".
 In Fuse, how elements interact with user input can be set using `HitTestMode`.

 Consider this code: